ericcheng09/Utility_Retrieving/README.md

-PMEM		= True                          ; Retrieve PMEMs' utilities ip		    = 127.0.0.1                     ; IP of machine that hosts database port		= 8086                          ; port of machine that hosts database database	= PM_Demo                       ; Name of the database
+PMEM		= True                          ; Retrieve PMEMs' utilities ip		    = 127.0.0.1                     ; IP of machine that hosts database port		= 8086                          ; port of machine that hosts database database	= db_name                       ; Name of the database
-user		= edci                          ; Username of the database password	= edci                          ; Password of the database [DOCKER] base_url    = unix://var/run/docker.sock    ; URL to the Docker server
+user		= user                          ; Username of the database password	= password                          ; Password of the database [DOCKER] base_url    = unix://var/run/docker.sock    ; URL to the Docker server
 include_all = True                          ; if true, then all the containers' info will be retrieved